 On the moon base that was then under consideration, that would be a deal-breaker.
 After all, it’s one thing to breathe bad air for a few weeks in orbit but quite another to live with it for months or years as the long-term resident of another world upon which opening up the window to let in some fresh air is not an option.

 Faced with this conundrum, NASA wondered if plants might be the answer to bad moon base air because on Earth, they essentially act as planetary air purifiers.
 So scientists built a test chamber, filled it with houseplants, flooded it with pollution, and waited.
 In short order, they had their answer: the plants had demonstrated air purifying potential.
 And that’s not all.
 It turns out that potted plants also produce water vapor that helps humidify indoor air.
+Back on planet earth we can harness the power of plants for our own living spaces.

 When it comes to houseplants as air purifiers, however, the science shows that some work harder than others.
 Here are your top 20 best bets in order of effectiveness: